ascherj/humanity/src/pages/blog/2021-02-16-10-tips-to-learn-spanish.md

 6. Tinder ;)

 This one is a good one if you live in a Spanish-speaking country!
 Going on dates or friend dates is a perfect way to practice your Spanish and immerse yourself in the culture!
-Even if you are not looking for something romantic there is a friend setting.
+Even if you are not looking for something romantic, there is a friend setting.
 Go ahead and push yourself out of your comfort zone..ya never know what might happen!

 7. Read signs aloud